raisa-d/the-100-rpg/README.md

 ## Development Status

-As of 10/03/2023, the game is in the early stages of development.
-Key functionalities such as NPCs and the effects of Tek are being implemented.
+As of 10/15/2023, the game is in the early stages of development.
+Key functionalities such as NPCs and the effects of Tek and other items are being implemented.
 In-game items and storyline flowchart are also in early stages of development.
 Sections marked with "###" indicate areas that are still under construction.

 ## Installation